 For advice on this, please email our planning team at DutyPlanner@ccc.govt.nz or phone 03 941 8999 and ask to speak to the duty planner.

-Once your pool has been removed, please let us know and we will take it off our register(external link)
+Once your pool has been removed, please let us know, and we will take it off our register(external link)

-Remove a pool from the register
+Remove a residential or small heated pool from the register